galaxyproject/galaxy-hub/content/news/2021-11-galaxy-release-21-09/index.md

 ### Tool Panel Views

 We now have "Tool Panel Views"!
-These are different views into the same toolbox and might help it make it easier to find the tools you want.
+These are different views into the same toolbox and might help make it easier to find the tools you want.
 In the future there are plans to create user-customisable toolboxes, but until then go explore the new EDAM Ontology based toolboxes which organise tools around their scientific area, or based on the scientific process they do.
 For example a category like "Filtering" might have tools like "select lines" or "filter bam by quality", both doing the same process of filtering, despite their different filetypes and formats.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/vCapB1xHjZg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>